kupian/SimPY-File/readme.md

-#SimPY File
+# SimPY File

-A Python based file sharing application, implemented using sockets and a custom application projtocol
+A Python based file sharing application, implemented using sockets and a custom application projtocol.
+A spiritual successor to my previous project, Simple File.